longforu/labreport/lab5.md

 ## Reflection

 In the second half of this quarter, I learned the importance of modular programming and how breaking down a complex problem into smaller, manageable tasks can significantly improve code organization and ease debugging.
-I also gained exposure to new programming concepts, such as remote debugging, which allowed me to tackle problems from unique angles.
+I also gained exposure to new programming concepts, such as remote server debugging, which allowed me to tackle problems from unique angles.